aaronpenne/somafm_charts/README.md

 Definitions from the SomaFM website:
 > *Charts are listed by spin (the number of times we played the song that week) and by listeners, which is the sum of the number of people listening to a channel each time we played that song or artist.*

+Per SomaFM, these charts are not an accurate representation of song populatity.
+Caveat emptor.

 get_somafm_charts.py
 --------------------
 This tool goes through each channel's entire available chart history and *currently* creates a CSV for each channel.
 The end goal is to push this info to a database.